RiTomasBjornfot/susmag/README.md

 # SUSMAG
 This is the repository for susmag release 1.

-This software is a part of the susmag installation.
-It finds a harddrive on the conveyor using a USB camera.

 ## Installation
 ### LabView
 Install the needed binaries from NI